fauzanazz/dot-connect-game/README.md

 ```sh
 npm install
 ```
+4. Create .env file in the root directory and fill with auth secret and database url
-4. Run the project
+5. Run the project
 ```sh
 npm run dev
 ```
-5. Open your browser and go to http://localhost:3000
+6. Open your browser and go to http://localhost:3000
-6. Enjoy the game
+7. Enjoy the game

 ## Project Status
 Project is: _completed_